enter search term and/or author name

 Verification, validation, and accreditation of models: detailed studies, workflow-based support, addressing questions of provenance, statistical model checking, reproducibility of simulation results

-Interplay between other areas of computer science and simulation: simulation for decision support, workflows, artificial intelligence, virtual reality, big data, service-oriented approaches, grid-computing, visual analytics, probabilistic programming.
+Interplay between other areas of computer science and simulation: simulation for decision support, workflows, artificial intelligence, machine learning, virtual reality, big data, service-oriented approaches, grid-computing, visual analytics, probabilistic programming.

 Advanced Applications: Novel techniques and tools for simulating specific complex systems such as those arising in communication networks, computer science, cyber physical systems, health care, manufacturing, social science, systems biology, systems medicine, transportation systems.